nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Expected: An appointment is added.
 Details of the appointment shown in the status message.
 The appointment shows up in the appointment list.

     1. Test case: `appt -a p/1 d/1 s/31/12/2050 14:00`<br>
        Expected: An appointment is added.
-Details of the appointment is shown in the status message.
+Details of the appointment shown in the status message.
 The appointment shows up in the appointment list.

     1. Test case: `appt -a p/1 d/1 s/DATE_AND_TIME dur/5 r/Patient wants a blood test,` where `DATE_AND_TIME` is today's date and any time<br>
        Expected: An appointment is added.
-Details of the appointment is shown in the status message.
+Details of the appointment shown in the status message.
 The appointment shows up in the appointment list.

     1. Test case: `appt -a`<br>
        Expected: No appointment is added.
 Error details are shown in the status message that the format is invalid.